-Health Resource Center at Reading Area High School
+Health Resource Center at Reading High School

-Reading Area High School – Room 138, Door #5
+Reading High School – Room 138, Door #5

-“The HRC is supported by a group of youth from RHS, our Berks Teens Matter Youth Ambassadors.
-They spread the word about what the HRC has to offer and run a number of health campaigns throughout the school year, including National Condom Week, Healthy Relationships Month, STD Month, and World AIDS Day.
+The HRC is supported by a group of youth from RHS, our Berks Teens Matter Youth Ambassadors.
+They spread the word about what the HRC has to offer and run a number of health campaigns throughout the school year, including National Condom Week, Healthy Relationships Month, PRIDE Month, and World AIDS Day.

-But if a student needs more information or just needs a private space to be able to talk openly, a Youth Ambassador refers them to me.
+In addition, they are educated on some of the popular topics that I cover in the HRC, so they’re experts too, supporting and educating peers in their community.
+They answer so many questions from fellow students!
+But, if a student needs more information or just needs a private space to be able to talk openly, a Youth Ambassador refers them to me.
 Our YAs are educated on topics like healthy relationships, anatomy, consent, safe sex, contraceptives, and STDs.